 This means alternating your shoes on a daily basis.

 It also means allowing your shoes to “air out” by not throwing them in a dark closet at the end of the day but perhaps keeping them by an open window or back porch in an effort to allow them to dry out.

 Spray the inside of the shoes with an anti-fungal spray.

 Wearing perspiration absorbing socks and perhaps even changing them twice a day can be very beneficial especially in severe cases.
 Socks with impregnated silver in them are thought to be anti-fungal and anti-bacterial.
-Click on the image below to take a look at great socks for absorbing moisture.

 When bathing, wash the affected area well with tea tree oil soap and water and then dry the area well.
 I recommend tea tree oil soap over bar soap because of the anti-fungal properties found in tea tree oil soap.